-In which the exposition of Twelve Web (In)Security Truths begins.
+An exposition on the first of the Twelve Web (In)Security Truths

 Sure, you could describe Twitter as a glorified event loop around an echo server.
-You might even replicate it in a weekend with a few dozen lines of Python or Node.js and an EC2 instance.
-Just try scaling that napkin design to a few hundred million users while keeping security and privacy controls in place.
-That’s a testament to implementing a complex design.
-(Or scaling a simple design if you boil it down to sending and receiving tweets.)
+You might even replicate it in a weekend with a few dozen lines of Python and an EC2 instance.
+Now scale that napkin design to a few hundred million users preserving security and privacy controls.
+That’s a testament to implementing a complex design – or scaling a simple design if you boil it down to sending and viewing tweets.

-But security also suffers when design becomes implementation.
+But security also suffers when designs have poor implementations or have complex requirements.
 The OTP fails miserably should a pad be reused or is insufficiently random.
 The pad must be as long as the input to be ciphered.
 So, if you’re able to securely distribute a pad (remember, the pad must be unknown to the attacker), then why not just distribute the original message?
 Once someone introduces a shortcut in the name of efficiency or cleverness the security breaks.
 (Remember the Debian OpenSSL debacle?)
 This is why it’s important to understand the reasons for a design rather than treat it as a logic table to be condensed like the singularity of a black hole.
 Otherwise, you might as well use two rounds of ROT13.

-Secure design isn’t always easy.
+Secure design is never easy.
 Apache’s reverse proxy/mod_rewrite bug went through a few iterations and several months of discussion before Apache developers arrived at an effective solution.
-Once again, you might argue that the problem lies with users (i.e. poor rewrite rules that omit a path component) rather than the software.
-Still, the vuln proved how difficult it is to refine security for complex situations.
+You might argue that the problem lies with users who created poor rewrite rules that omitted a path component.
+But I prefer to see it as a design flaw because users had difficulty understanding its nuances and mistakes lead to security issues.
+Either way, the vuln proved how difficult it is to choose between trade-offs in security decisions.

-As the ancient Fremen saying goes, “Truth suffers from too much analysis.”3 So too does design suffer in the face of scrutiny based on unspecific or unreasonable threats.
+As the ancient Fremen saying goes, “Truth suffers from too much analysis.”3 Design also suffers when its scrutiny is based on nonspecific or unreasonable threats.
 It’s important to question the reasons behind a design and the security claims it makes.
-Sure, HSTS relies on the frail security of DNS.
-Yet HSTS is a significant improvement to HTTPS, which in turn is unquestionably better than HTTP.
-But if you refuse to implement an imperfect solution in favor of preserving the status quo of HTTP then you haven’t done enough consideration of the benefits of encryption.
+Yes, HSTS relies on the frail security of DNS – it’s a trust on first use (TOFU) model where the browser assumes the header comes from an authentic source.